What is the Full form of CRR?

 The CRR has two main objectives, which are

 - Since the portion of the bank’s deposits is with RBI, the safety of the amount is assured.
-If customers want their money or deposit back, it makes it immediately available.
+It makes it immediately available if customers want their money or deposit back.

 - CRR helps to manage costs under the track.
-RBI is rising the CRR at a time of high economic inflation, so banks need to keep more money in reserves and they’ll have very little liquidity to start lending.
+RBI raises the CRR during high economic inflation, so banks need to keep more money in reserves and have little liquidity to start lending.